ronykader/wallet-master-symfony/README.md

 ## Money and Daily Cost Management Software

-Testing tThis software serves as a powerful tool for efficient budgeting and expense tracking, providing users with the ability to manage their finances effectively.
+Testing This software serves as a powerful tool for efficient budgeting and expense tracking, providing users with the ability to manage their finances effectively.
 It includes features such as income tracking, expense categorization, and real-time insights into spending patterns.
 With user-friendly interfaces and budget-setting capabilities, it empowers individuals to make informed financial decisions.
 Notifications and alerts keep users updated on budget limits and milestones.

 ### Installation